 - Appraiser must use the CDAIR form.

 - Any FHA roster appraiser can provide the CDAIR for loans that are closed but not yet endorsed.

 - Appraiser to certify on CDAIR:

-- o Inspection type (drive-by/exterior & possibly interior) is determined by the underwriter based on the classification of the disaster
+- An inspection with interior and exterior photos are required.

-- o A statement as to dwelling habitability.
+- A statement as to dwelling habitability.

-- o A list of repairs and their estimated cost.
+- A list of repairs and their estimated cost.

 - A statement that sustained damage is:

 - Below \$5,000; OR

 - Above \$5,000.
 Damages over \$5,000 must be inspected by a qualified third-party inspector.